Introduction

 The eryph App can be installed on x64 Versions of

-The eryph App also supports Windows Home, however on Windows Home eryph-zero cannot be installed.
-Therefore you can only use the eryph App on Windows home to connect to a another eryph instance.
+The eryph App supports Windows Home; however, eryph-zero cannot be installed on Windows Home.
+Therefore, you can only use the eryph App on Windows Home to connect to another eryph instance.

 Sideloading